Over-the-counter pain relievers

 - Store medicine safely and securely

 .
-Check the dates on medicine bottles to see when you should throw it away.
+Check the dates on medicine containers to see when you should throw them away.

 - Acetaminophen relieves fever and headaches, and other common aches and pains.
 It does not relieve inflammation.